 A framework applied to digital risk management must also support scalability.
 The rapid adoption of new technologies across an entire organization is only going to accelerate.
-Business units are able to test and trial more potential solutions than ever before and with new platforms automating aspects of a business unit, a digital risk management framework must be able to scale as these new products hit the market.
-Scalability here meaning that the digital risk management framework can support the uncertainty of what new solutions will be brought into your organization.
+Business units can test and trial more potential solutions than ever before, and with new platforms automating aspects of a business unit, a digital risk management framework must be able to scale as these new products hit the market.
+Scalability here means that the digital risk management framework can support the uncertainty of what new solutions will be brought into your organization.

 Given its voluntary nature, as well as its proven track record of supporting organizations of all sizes, we recommend looking into the NIST CSF once again.
-We have seen organizations from small businesses through to Fortune 500 organizations adopt facets of the NIST CSF to both augment and existing cyber program as well as build a program from scratch.
+We have seen organizations from small businesses through to Fortune 500 organizations adopt facets of the NIST CSF to both augment an existing cyber program as well as build a program from scratch.
 In both cases, the NIST CSF served as a strong foundation that supported organization growth for the long term as well as security operating in the present.